 I would love for my research to make a real difference to the health and wellbeing of the community.
 My work tries to make healthy options the easy options by seamlessly embedding health promotion strategies and principles in systems and settings that we access everyday.

 Rebecca is committed to effective implementation.
 Her interventions strive to be scalable, fundable, and influential.
 By informing policy and practice, Rebecca’s work is contributing to improved health outcomes at a population level.
 Over her research career, Rebecca has gained vast experience implementing interventions that target health risk factors (poor nutrition, physical inactivity, excessive weight gain and tobacco use) across a range of key community settings (including health services, schools and childcare services).
-She has led trials of intervention strategies directly targeting health behaviours (efficacy trials) as well as strategies to facilitate intervention adoption across community settings (translational trials).
+She has led trials of intervention strategies directly targeting health behaviours (efficacy and effectiveness trials) as well as strategies to facilitate intervention adoption across community settings (translational trials).

-Rebecca’s recent work has delivered settings-based, digitally driven interventions within schools and childcare services to help change organisational policies and practices and encourage healthy behaviours among families.
+Rebecca’s work has delivered settings-based, digitally driven interventions within schools and childcare services to help change organisational policies and practices and encourage healthy behaviours among families.
 Among her many achievements was her contribution to the development, implementation and evaluation of Australia’s largest ever ($7 million) childhood obesity prevention project—Good for Kids, Good for Life—across 400 primary schools and 300 childcare centres.